 - Click the Campaigns or Ad groups tab.

 - Click the Columns button and select "Customize columns" from the drop-down.

-- Look for the Google Analytics category on the left hand side of the column customization drop down menu.
+- Look for the Google Analytics category on the side of the column customization drop down menu.

 - Click "Add" for each column you'd like to add.